laboroai/border/README.md

 ## Status

 Border is currently under development.
+API is unstable.

 ## Prerequisites

 In order to run examples, install python>=3.7 and [gym](https://gym.openai.com), for which the library provides a wrapper using [PyO3](https://crates.io/crates/pyo3).
+As the agents used in the examples are based on [tch-rs](https://github.com/LaurentMazare/tch-rs), libtorch is required to be installed.
+Some examples requires [PyBullet Gym](https://github.com/benelot/pybullet-gym).

 ## Examples